3lpsy/bugmenace/README.md

-# Packer
+# Bug Menace: A Bug Bounty Packer Build

-This directory contains the necessary configurations to build an AMI pre-baked with Boucan.
+This project contains the packer build (targeting AWS) for a Bug Bounty enumeration and attack server.
+It's basically just ubuntu + some osint tools.

 **Note: running the build will destroy any other AMIs that have the same name.
 You can increment the "version" variable to create duplicates.**